Schedule of Events

 |6:00 ||Dinner Break

 The evening will continue with viewing through our array of telescopes.
-Venus, Jupiter, the Moon and Saturn will top the list of astronomical delights.
+Mercury, Jupiter, the Moon, Mars and Saturn will top the list of astronomical delights.

 - Real-time video viewing capabilities for lunar, planetary and deep-sky viewing.